 - candy cane

-These cute snowman soup toppers come in three different sizes.
+Attach a cute snowman soup bag topper.
+The toppers come in three different sizes.

 2. Soup Bowl

 Your guests will love to bring home a fun soup bowl!

 This set has six 20 oz bowls perfect for eating soup and cereal or for being used for snacks.
 They are made of porcelain and are heavy enough to keep the soup hot.

 Take a look at these lovely colorful, stainless steel spoons!